pragma-/pbot/doc/Admin.md

 `can-<command name>` | If a command `<command name>` has the `cap-required` [command metadata](#command-metadata-list) then the user's account must have the `can-<command name>` capability to invoke it.
 For example, the [`op`](#op) command requires users to have the `can-op` capability. | botowner, various groups
 `can-mode-<flag>` | Allows the [`mode`](#mode) command to set mode `<flag>`.
 For example, to allow a user to set `mode +m` give them the `can-mode` and `can-mode-m` capabilities. `<flag>` is one mode character. | botowner, can-mode-any
-`can-mode-any` | Allows the [`mode`](#mode) command to set any mode flag. | botowner `can-modify-capabilities` | Allows the user to use the [`useradd`](#useradd) or [`userset`](#userset) commands to add or remove capabilities from users. | botowner
+`can-mode-any` | Allows the [`mode`](#mode) command to set any mode flag. | botowner `can-modify-admins` | Allows the user to modify user accounts that have the `admin` capability | botowner `can-modify-capabilities` | Allows the user to use the [`useradd`](#useradd) or [`userset`](#userset) commands to add or remove capabilities from users. | botowner
 `can-group-capabilities` | Allows the user to use the [`cap group`](#cap) command to modify capability groups. | botowner `can-ungroup-capabilities` | Allows the user to use the [`cap ungroup`](#cap) command to modify capability groups. | botowner